2023 Most Popular Biotechnology Bachelor's Degree Schools in the Middle Atlantic Region

 Of the 15 students majoring in biotech at ESF, 33% are male and 67% are female.

-University of Delaware came in at #7 in this year’s edition of the Most Popular Biotechnology Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
-UD is a very large public school located in the large suburb of Newark.
+University of Delaware ranked #7 on this year’s Most Popular Biotechnology Bachelor’s Degree Schools in the Middle Atlantic Region list.
+UD is a fairly large public school located in the large suburb of Newark.

 About 57% of the students majoring in biotech at the school are women while 43% are male.

-University of Maryland - Baltimore County landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree biotechnology programs.
-Located in the large suburb of Baltimore, UMBC is a public college with a fairly large student population.
+University of Maryland - Baltimore County ranked #8 on this year’s Most Popular Biotechnology Bachelor’s Degree Schools in the Middle Atlantic Region list.
+Located in the large suburb of Baltimore, UMBC is a public school with a fairly large student population.

 Women make up 70% of the biotech majors at the school.